 Deputy Head of the Department of Journalism.
-I joined City in September 2017 as a Senior Lecturer.
+I joined City in September 2017.
 I'm also an investigative journalist and research academic.

 * Reporting and investigating the security state - how intelligence agencies operate, how they influence the state and how the news media cover intelligence